 Don't feel you need to rush out and buy. lot of expensive yoga equipment if you have never tried yoga before.
 If you're doing an online class then we can offer alternatives (e.g. instead of a yoga strap use a belt).
 Props really help, but see if you want to get into yoga before you buy a load of equipment.

 Loose fitting clothing that will allow you to move and keep you covered during the postures (normal gym kit usually works just fine).
+Tight fitting is an option, but not so tight that it restricts movement.

 Some water for hydration.